Ever wonder why some welders prefer MIG welding with 100% CO2 shielding gas instead of using a blend of argon and CO2 that’s designed for MIG?

 Does MIG welding with CO2 gas add carbon to my weld?

 Because CO2 is made of one carbon and two oxygen atoms, it’s possible for extra carbon to be added to the weld.
-This isn’t a problem for mild steels, but can reduce ductility of some low-alloy steels.
+This isn’t a problem for mild steel but can reduce the ductility of some low-alloy steel.